Insidethemind/Node-Society/README.md

 Please share resources that reflect the spirit of collaboration and growth.

+With that in mind, you are allowed to include a AuthorInfo.txt file that includes links to your social media, website, Patreon etc.

 ## License

 All contributions to this repository are covered under the [Community Houdini File License](./License.txt) by default.